pbinkley/rcb-manual/sections/14-conclusion.md

 Service.
-The announcement of this plan, which is essentially one of deposit for microcopying in lieu of publication, is given out by Dr. Watson Davis in the following circular to the editors of scientific publications.&nbsp;{%- include columnbreak.html canvas=361 col=2 -%}&nbsp;
+The announcement of this plan, which is essentially one of deposit for microcopying in lieu of publication, is given out by Dr. Watson Davis in the following circular to the editors of scientific publications. {% include columnbreak.html canvas=361 col=2 %}

 > The development of photographic techniques makes it possible for
     Science Service to extend to you an